Hidden Costs of an Investment Property: New Zealand & Australia

 Key Takeaway

-For a $650,000 property, total upfront costs run $23,000–$70,000 in Australia vs $2,500–$23,000 in NZ (including Healthy Homes).
+For a $650,000 property, total upfront costs run $23,000–$70,000 in Australia vs $2,500–$23,000 in New Zealand (including Healthy Homes).
 That’s a massive gap and one of the biggest factors in the New Zealand vs Australia comparison.

 Ongoing Costs Beginners Forget